⚠️ ALL PRODUCTS ARE FOR RESEARCH PURPOSES ONLY ⚠️

 For cell culture research, follow good laboratory practices including proper cell line authentication, mycoplasma testing, and appropriate controls.
 Document all procedures and results thoroughly to ensure research reproducibility and integrity.

-When researchers buy gdf-8 from PrymaLab, comprehensive safety information and research guidelines are provided with each order, ensuring responsible and safe use of this valuable research tool.
+When researchers buy gdf-8 from PrymaLab, full safety data and research rules are provided with each order, ensuring responsible and safe use of this valuable research tool.

 FREQUENTLY ASKED QUESTIONS